Job Management

 Run As |

-Shows the name of a user with authorized to execute the job. |
+Shows the username that is authorized to execute the job. |

 Run Where |

-Shows the host ID and host group of the job. |
+Shows the Agent host ID and host group where the job executes. |

 Status |

-Shows one of the following possible statuses:
+Shows one of the following possible statuses, as described in Job Status:

 |

-Start |
+Estimated Start Time |

-End |
+Estimated End Time |

-Execution Times |
+Estimated Run Times |

-Shows the estimated future execution time for a cyclic |
+Shows an estimation of future execution times for a cyclic |

 Submission Window |

-Shows the time span during when the job is allowed to execute. |
+Shows the when the job can execute. |

 Shows the number of seconds that it takes to execute the job. |